 (For more on the origin of the Frisbie name see pgs.857-861 in “Edward Frisbie and His Descendants,” Vol. I)

 Our Past & Story

-As our on-staff genealogist, Maggie answers your most common Frisbie-Frisbee questions and, with along with access to the FFFAA’s database of over 24,000 entries, she can help you discover your Frisbie-Frisbee family roots, too!
+As our FFFAA Genealogist, Maggie answers member’s most common Frisbie-Frisbee questions and, with access to a database of over 24,000 entries, she can help discover Frisbie-Frisbee family roots, too!

 How far back can the FFFAA trace the Frisbies in America?

 Many researchers over the years have traced family trees all over the country back to Edward Frisbie of Branford.
 Edward is the founding head of all members of the FFFAA.